ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 [!code-csharp[EnumerableExamples.cs](../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example1)]

-## Same `ITarget` type
+## Multiple new objects

-Here, we register each type one after another:
+Here, we associate three types (created by constructor injection) to a common service type, which are all then included in the auto-injected enumerable:

 [!code-csharp[EnumerableExamples.cs](../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example2)]